Using the Vents to Control Temperature on Charcoal and Wood Burning Grills and Smokers

 A charcoal or wood cooker has two fuels, the combustible material (charcoal or wood) and oxygen.
 You control temp by controlling one or the other, or both.

 In most cases you want to cook with the lid down and with a 2-zone setup.
 This gives you control of oxygen flow and that gives you control of temperature.

 How vents control temp

 Most grills and smokers have two oxygen controls:

-(2) an exhaust damper (a.k.a. flue, vent, or chimney) that exhausts gases and pulls in oxygen
+2) An exhaust damper (a.k.a. flue, vent, or chimney) that exhausts gases and pulls in oxygen through the intake dampers.

 The intake damper is near the charcoal or wood and its job is to provide them with oxygen.
 The intake damper is the engine that drives the system.
-Close it off and you starve the fire and it burns out.
-Open it all the way and the temp rises.
-The best pitmasters control temp mainly by controlling the intake damper.
+Close it off and you starve the fire and it burns out even if the exhaust damper is open.
+Open it all the way and the temperature rises.
+On most grills and pits you control temperature mainly by controlling the intake damper.